Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: General dynamics of two species with any types of interactions

-In this section, we illustrate Theorem \ref{thm:equilibrium} using four models of mutualistic interactions reviewed in \cite{hale2021ecological}, each represented on Figure \ref{fig:global} (in the order presented), each emphasizing a different characteristic of mutualism.
-These four models use different mathematical representations to emphasize certain aspects of mutualism over others, and describe facultative \citep{neuhauser2004mutualism} or obligate \citep{graves2006bifurcation}, density-dependent, or saturating mutualistic interactions.
+In this section, we illustrate Theorem \ref{thm:equilibrium} using four models of mutualistic interactions reviewed in \cite{hale2021ecological} (see Table \ref{tab:saturing} and Table \ref{tab:non-mono}), each represented on Figure \ref{fig:global} (in the order presented), each emphasizing a different characteristic of mutualism.
 Although their mathematical formulation reflects different perspectives on mutualistic interactions, as discussed in Section \ref{subsec:Key_Assumptions_Def}, we show that they satisfy the assumptions of system \eqref{eq:init}, highlighting the generality of the framework provided in our study.

 \begin{itemize} \item[(a)] In \cite{zhang2003mutualism} the author models the dynamics of two mutualistic species using the same mathematical formulation twice, reflecting an interaction between species at the same trophic level.
 In this model, the growth rate of each species is influenced by a quadratic term that depends on the density of the other species.
 The intraspecific competition is represented by a constant term, while the interaction between species varies in sign: it remains positive up to a threshold, beyond which it becomes negative.
 This formulation captures the effect of saturation and illustrates the continuum between mutualism and parasitism.
-The system is given by:
+Here, there is the assumption of intraspecific competition, where $\frac{\partial f}{\partial x} < 0$ and $\frac{\partial g}{\partial y} < 0$.
+Moreover, the interaction is mutualistic as long as $y$ remains below the threshold $b_1$, but when $y$ exceeds this value, $\frac{\partial f}{\partial y}$ turns negative.
+This dynamic highlights how the strength and nature of the interaction shift depending on species densities.